BlazingBeskar/kick-twitchat-connector/README.md

 🌐 Website: https://twitchat.fr

-All credit for the overlay system and Twitchat backend goes to [Durss](https://github.com/Durss).
+All credit for the Twitchat backend goes to [Durss](https://github.com/Durss).
 This connector simply acts as a bridge between Kick chat and the Twitchat-powered interface.

 ---